JackiBackiBoy/stingray-rt/README.md

 # Acknowledgements
 - Pharr, Jakob, and Humphreys, *Physically Based Rendering - From Theory to Implementation*, 4th edn.
-- Peter Shirley, Trevor David Black, and Steve Hollasch, *Ray Tracing in One Weekend*
+- Peter Shirley, Trevor David Black, and Steve Hollasch, *Ray Tracing in One Weekend*.